retrosnob/retrosnob.github.io/pythonbook.md

 > Enter the second number: 5
 > The sum is 45

-This program has gone wrong because the *return type* of the `input` function is string, and when you use the plus operator (+) between two strings
+This program has gone wrong because the *return type* of the `input` function is string, and when you use the plus operator (+) between two strings the strings are *concatenated*, i.e. chained together.

+We can fix this problem by *converting* the strings into integers, because when you use the plus operator between two integers the inte

 # More about strings